-Director: Mr. Clement Hemminas Colston Hall [CO], Main Lobby | 718.289.5617/5618
+Director: Mr. Clement Hemmings Colston Hall [CO], Main Lobby | 718.289.5617/5618

 The mission of the Bursar's Office is to maintain the financial records of business functions related to student activity.
-In addition, the Bursar's Office has the direct responsibility to collect revenues related to Bronx Community College's business operations, including parking permits and BCC library book late fees, in accordance with professional standards and City University of New York policies and procedures.
+In addition, the Bursar's Office has the direct responsibility to collect revenues related to Bronx Community College's business operations in accordance with professional standards and City University of New York policies and procedures.